rcmdnk/ec2/README.md

 ### Connect to an instance

-Use `ec2 ssh` for a normal interactive SSH session. `ec2 mosh` provides a more resilient interactive connection when the network changes, and `ec2 et` uses [Eternal Terminal](https://eternalterminal.dev/) when `et` is installed locally and `etserver` is running on the instance.
+Use `ec2 ssh` for a normal interactive SSH session. `ec2 mosh` provides a more resilient interactive connection when the network changes using [Mosh](https://mosh.org/), and `ec2 et` uses
+[Eternal Terminal](https://eternalterminal.dev/) when `et` is installed locally and `etserver` is running on the instance.
 All three commands use the instance and SSH settings from the generated configuration; they require the instance